 Taxpayers for Common Sense has documented the often overlooked and exorbitant costs the U.S. taxpayers would be asked to absorb in the event of a nuclear accident.

-IPL supports a rapid ramp up of renewable energy through a national RES.
-Included in the definition of renewables would be sited wind, solar, geothermal and some hydro.
-As much as possible renewables, should be close to the source to increase efficiency.
-IPL supports an RES of 25% by 2015.
+IPL supports a rapid ramp up of renewable energy through a national Renewable Energy Standard.
+Included in our definition of renewables are wind, solar, geothermal and some hydro.
+As much as possible renewables should be close to the source (such as rooftop solar) to increase efficiency.

 Water, air and land are sacred trusts within all faith traditions.
 As a transition to renewable energies, natural gas has the potential to provide lower greenhouse gas emissions than other fossil fuels.
 However, without reasonable regulation and proper oversight, poorly drilled wells spill into groundwater and release methane, a potent greenhouse gas.
 Therefore, it’s critical to understand these shortcomings to determine if natural gas offers a net gain over coal in terms of fewer greenhouse gas emissions, and fewer environmental and health safety risks.